cjv/scrobbledashboard/README.md

 ## Usage

-1. **Get Your Last.fm Data**: Export your listening history from Last.fm
+1. **Get Your Last.fm Data**: Export your listening history from Last.fm.
+Public accounts can pull down a JSON file from https://lastfm.ghan.nl/export/
 2. **Upload Data**: Use the web interface to upload your JSON file(s)
 3. **Explore**: Navigate through different views to analyze your listening patterns